In this 5-minute read:

 - What are lenders looking for?

 Businesses across the country (and the world really) are still facing financial challenges as a result of the COVID-19 pandemic.
 The government has responded with Trillions of dollars in stimulus packages for small businesses, continuing into 2021.

 Originally authorized under the CARES Act of 2020, small businesses were now be able to get loans under the Paycheck Protection Program (PPP), EIDL, or other emergency SBA loans and grants.
 These sources of funding were meant to help businesses stay afloat and continue to pay their employees.
-These programs have run out of money several times and been “re-funded” again and again, with the current deadline for PPP loan application set at March 31, 2021.
+These programs have run out of money several times and been “re-funded” again and again, with the extended deadline for PPP loan applications now set at May 31, 2021.

 However, there may be some confusion as to how your business can apply for and access these loans.
 This article will help guide you in the right direction for SBA emergency loans.